 - Material properties (excluding radiation effect and corrosion)

 Part 2: Corrosion phenomena: (RW.
 Bosch – 1 ECTS)

 Part 3: Reactor pressure vessel life management (E. van Walle – 1 ECTS)

-- Methods of corrosion prevention and protection (design aspects, coatings, water treatment and inhibitors, electrochemical methods)
+- Methods of corrosion prevention and protection (coatings, inhibitors, cathodic protection, design against corrosion, …